 Our car check is a bumper-to-bumper inspection of the entire automobile.
 This means every system in the car is inspected, not just the engine, brakes and tires.
 Our inspection includes electrical, mechanical and hydraulic systems.
 This inspection can be for the purpose of buying, selling or just maintaining your vehicle.
-It is the same inspection we provide in our mid-level and major service when serving an automobile.
+It is the same inspection we provide in our mid-level and major service when servicing an automobile.
 It takes approximately two hours.

 Most car manufacturers will not reimburse independents for warranty work performed.
 However, any work for which the customer must pay (even during the warranty period) can be performed at Haik's German Autohaus without jeopardizing the car’s warranty.

 Factory Recalls & Service Bulletins

 We are familiar with all the factory recalls and service bulletins for the cars we repair and service.
 If a job comes to us which is covered under factory warranty, we will refer you to the local dealership of your particular vehicle for the free service, rather than charge you for the repair.

 In as much as any auto repair shop can be responsible toward the environment and the community, Haik’s German Autohaus does its share.
 We believe in our planet and a clean, sustainable world.